 Allow me to pose another question; why is it that the LDS Church casts doubt on the reliability of the Bible despite all the historical, archaeological, and textual evidence supporting its accuracy, yet wholeheartedly accept the authenticity of The Book of Mormon with NO manuscript, archaeological, or historical evidence at all?

 Yes, there are many denominations of Christianity, but that is no different from the many denominations of Mormonism.
-There have been many splinter groups off Mormonism since its inception; in fact, the LDS Church split into several branches after Joseph Smith's death.
+Mormonism spun off many splinter groups since its inception; in fact, the LDS Church split into several branches after Joseph Smith's death.
 It is doubtful that Mormons would consider this proof that Mormonism is not true, so why the double standard?
 Why would many Christian denominations be one "proof" that Christianity is not true?

 The mainstream Christian denominations differ more in style and ritual than in doctrine.
 Furthermore, each denomination is not claiming to be the "only true denomination," as individual LDS denominations assert.
 I have personally visited dozens of Christian churches from California to Washington, D.C. and never witnessed any "fighting" or contention over denominational issues.
 The statements of faith for each of the major denominations all agree on the essentials; Who God is, Who Jesus is, the Trinity, and salvation.
 In Las Vegas, NV and other cities across the country, pastors of various denominations meet on a monthly basis to pray for one another, encourage each other, and discuss issues facing the church corporately.
 The "church" (the "body of Christ") consists of those who have received Jesus of the Bible as personal Lord and Savior, regardless of the denomination they attend for worship services.